mauricehuguenin/enso_diabatic_fluxes/README.md

 # Model output data

 The model output is quite big(114 GB for the idealised simulations and 1.2 TB for the 1979-2016 hindcast simulation).
-To get access to the model output, please send me an email to m.huguenin-virchaux@unsw.edu.au
+To get access to the model output, please send me an email to m.huguenin-virchaux@unsw.edu.au.

 - __idealized El Niño__: G:/Maurice_ENSO_Data/pn_EXP1_composite_nino_windstress/ on my personal hard drive
 - __idealized La Niña__: G:/Maurice_ENSO_Data/pn_EXP2_composite_nina_windstress/ on my personal hard drive